tibs/markup-history/markup-history-extended-notes.rst

 Note that footnotes are written inline - this is less readable (in the original asciidoc), but more convenient to write, and doesn't require the author worrying about what footnore marker to use.

+Headings can also be delimited in "setext" style, with underlining characters, but that doesn't seem to be the normal convention (although https://asciidoclive.com still shows that style in its example).

 Some links: